-Owners of Detroit’s old train station to discuss its future
+Detroit’s old train station sold to Ford for redevelopment

-DETROIT (AP) — Owners of the vacant, hulking 105-year-old Michigan Central Station are planning to make an announcement about its future.
+DETROIT (AP) — Owners of Detroit’s vacant, hulking 105-year-old Michigan Central Station announced Monday that they’ve sold the iconic symbol of Detroit’s fall from greatness to Ford Motor Co. for redevelopment.

-Matthew Moroun, son of building owner Manuel “Matty” Moroun, said the announcement will come Monday in front of the 500,000-square-foot, 18-story train station that closed in 1988.
-No details were given.
+Matthew Moroun, son of building owner Manuel “Matty” Moroun, said Dearborn-based Ford’s Blue Oval logo “will adorn the building.”
+The announcement came in front of the 500,000-square-foot (46,000-square-meter), 18-story station that closed in 1988.

+“The next steward of the building is the right one for its future,” Moroun said.
+“The depot will become a shiny symbol of Detroit’s progress and its success.”

-After years of failed plans, talk has centered on redevelopment spearheaded by Ford Motor Co.
-Ford board member Edsel B. Ford II has said the Dearborn-based automaker is in discussions to buy the station but few details have been made public.
+Moroun said Ford plans to disclose details of the redevelopment soon.
+An announcement is planned next week, Ford said.
+After years of failed plans, talk has centered on redevelopment spearheaded by Ford.

 Most Read Business Stories